 From 2005-2015, she served as President of the International Association for the History of Religions (IAHR), and was elected an Honorary Life Member in 2015.
 She was a founding member of the African Association for the Study of Religions (AASR) in 1992.
-In 2014 she became Vice President of the International Council on Philosophy and Human Sciences (CIPSH), associated with UNESCO.
+In 2014, she became Vice President of the International Council on Philosophy and Human Sciences (CIPSH), associated with UNESCO.
 She is also active on the Board of Directors and as Program Coordinator of the African Consortium on Law and Religion Studies (ACLARS).
-She is frequently consulted by government, development, and media organizations on religion and conflict in Africa, and the rise of Pentecostalism in Africa and beyond.
+She is frequently consulted by government, development, and media organizations on religion in Africa, and the rise of Pentecostalism in Africa and beyond.
 In August 2019, she received an honorary chieftaincy title, Yeye Meye (mother who knows our ways) from the Elerinmo (king) of Erinmoland, in Nigeria.
 In 2020, Hackett was named an Extraordinary Professor in the Desmond Tutu Centre for Religion and Social Justice at the University of the Western Cape, South Africa.

 - Ph.D. in Religious Studies, University of Aberdeen, Scotland, 1986